srbrry/Passport/README.md

 ## Description

-Passport is a travel diary where users can keep track of where they traveled as well as what they did there and the memories associated with that trip
+Passport is a travel diary where users can keep track of where they traveled as well as what they did there and the memories associated with that trip.

 ## Login Page
 ![Log In Page](assets/LogIn.png)